OxfordAbstracts/purescript-graphql-client/codegen/schema/README.md

                 }
             )
         )
--- | Whether the extra Hasura types should be generated , isHasura :: Nullable Boolean
 -- | how to convert gql enum contructors to purescript strings.
 Will default to making their 1st character capital , enumValueNameTransform :: Nullable (String -> String) }